Foley Hoag LLP - The Inside View

 Foley Hoag’s ten-week summer program allows summer associates to explore a variety of practices or to focus on a particular area of interest via an open online assignment system.
 In addition to a partner mentor, summers are given ‘buddies’ (associates) who they can ask questions – “everything from ‘where’s the printer?’ to recommendations on fun places to eat near the office.”

-Near the end of the program, 2L summers are asked to rank their practice area preferences.
+Near the end of the program, 2L summers are asked to rank their department preferences.
 The firm then matches them to departments based on those choices and business need, and extends department-specific full-time return offers, upon successful completion of the program.

 Top tips for this stage: